Ohio Turnpike Toll.com

 • Update plate or vehicle changes within 14 days to avoid misreads.

-• If you make 30+ trips a month, the maintenance fee waives automatically.
+• If you make 30+ trips a month, the transponder lease fee waives automatically.

 For cash / occasional drivers